 These ‘hybrid’ methodologies are designed according to similar principles – combining the strengths of both waterfall and agile into one approach.

-In this article, I will discuss the advantages and disadvantages of waterfall and agile methodologies.
+In this article, I will discuss the advantages and disadvantages of agile and waterfall methodologies.
 Finally, we will take a look at the hybrid methodologies available for software development that enable waterfall methodology and agile to work hand in hand.

 Why make Waterfall and Agile methodology get along?